Unlock Your Child’s Learning Potential with Valley Springs and Jackson Tutoring

 Strengthening communication between the left and right hemispheres

-The brain learns best when both hemispheres communicate smoothly.
-Many children with learning disabilities show gaps in cross-lateral coordination, reflex integration, and executive functioning.
+Most children with learning disabilities and those who are behind academically show gaps in cross-lateral coordination, reflex integration, and executive functioning abilities.

 These activities include: